 In Ohio, parents have parental rights and responsibilities.

-Spouses can work together to determine their parenting plan and visitation schedule and set up a shared parenting schedule.
+Spouses can work together to determine their parenting plan and visitation schedule, and set up a shared parenting schedule.
 However, if one parent believes the other poses a threat or risk to their minor child, sole custody or visitation could be awarded.

 Ohio courts also have the authority to order parenting classes, counseling sessions, and other requirements under Ohio Revised Code Section 3109.053 before an order of parental rights and responsibilities as determined.